 Often homeowners with the standard (5/8") meter, when installing underground sprinklers, are advised by irrigation suppliers to upgrade the water meter to ¾" for greater flow capacity.
 The cost of plumbing alterations to accept the larger meter is at the home owner's expense as well as an added service charge for the larger than standard meter.
-The customer must apply to a Customer Service Representative at 306-975-2400, who after taking the details will forward the request to the meter shop.
+The customer must apply to a Customer Service Representative by calling the phone number listed at the top of the page.
+After taking the details, they will forward the request to the meter shop.
 The meter shop staff will provide any missing information and ask that the customer call for an appointment when the plumbing is complete.

 Can I build around the meter?

 The meter site must remain accessible having no permanent fixtures of any sort within one half meter (18 inches).
 The clear access is intended for meter removal, maintenance and troubleshooting.
 For all new and changed meters installed since mid 1995, tags are attached to remind owners of this requirement.
 See City Bylaw 7567.

 Where can I find my water meter and how can I use it to check for leaks?